MartTave/bachelor-report/bachelor_thesis.typ

 - Efficient DETR #cite(<lv2023detrs>)
 - RT-DETR #cite(<lv2024rtdetrv2improvedbaselinebagoffreebies>)

 The final choice was made to use the Ultralytics YOLO #cite(<yolo11_ultralytics>) implementation for multiples reasons.
 First, the inference implementation is very easy, only a few lines of code are needed.
 There is many models available (YOLOv5 to YOLOv11) with multiples model sizes (nano, small, base, large, extra-large) for varying tradeoffs between performance and accuracy.
 Lastly, the inference performance of the #acr("YOLO") models are the best available for now, so it fits perfectly for our task.
 For the choice of the resolution at which to operate the model, as it is pre-trained with a 640x640 resolution, it is the one used for this project.
-Another one could be use, either to strech out performances even more, but as this part of the solution is not the heaviest, the befinits vs costs of training this model to another resolution is out of scope for this Bachelor thesis.
+Another one could be use, either to stretch out performances even more, but as this part of the solution is not the heaviest, the benefits vs costs of training this model to another resolution is out of scope for this Bachelor thesis.

 == Tracking